denten-books/plain-text/2-device.md

 English "type," literally means an impression.
 And in this case it is "foreign" or "othered" [*allotrion*].
 It comes from without.
 Like Moreno after him, Thamus finds thought externalized through typography problematic.
-True memory and thought for them both must come from within.
-It must come from
-within: be autopoietic and not allopoietic.
+True memory and thought for them both must come from within: it must be autopoietic and not allopoietic activity.
 For this reason, Socrates asks the young man to stop reciting the speech by heart.
-He wants Phaedrus to think for himself and merely regurgitate the thought of another.
+He wants Phaedrus to think for himself and not to merely regurgitate the thought of another.
 To truly understand something and to make a show of their comprehension, readers must do more than
 read: they must internalize.
 Much can go wrong in that process, but we expect for reading to ultimately leave an appropriate impression [*tupōn*] on the